interpretml/interpret/README.md

 > ### In the beginning machines learned in darkness, and data scientists struggled in the void to explain them.
 > ### Let there be light.

-Interpret is an open-source package that incorporates state-of-the-art machine learning interpretability techniques under one roof.
+InterpretML is an open-source package that incorporates state-of-the-art machine learning interpretability techniques under one roof.
 With this package, you can train interpretable glassbox models and explain blackbox systems.
-Interpret helps you understand your model's global behavior, or understand the reasons behind individual predictions.
+InterpretML helps you understand your model's global behavior, or understand the reasons behind individual predictions.

 Interpretability is essential for:
 - Model debugging - Why did my model make this mistake?